wigahluk/dart-check/README.md

 forAll :: Gen a -> Prop a
 ```

-An important difference is that, in contrast with regular `test` test void functions, `Property.test` uses a function that does takes arguments, this arguments correspond to the generators used to build the _Property_.
+An important difference is that, in contrast with regular `Dart test` test void functions, `Property.test` uses a function that does takes arguments, this arguments correspond to the generators used to build the _Property_.

+## Limitations

+* No shrinking functionality yet.
+* Random generators use `Dart.Random` internally which is not suitable for cryptographic purposes.

 ## Contributing